Stonehenge bones: King Arthur Pendragon leads remains-protest

 "We use real objects and artefacts because we believe they are the best way for people to come close to history.

-"Research shows that the vast majority of museum visitors are comfortable with, and often expect to see, human remains as part of displays."'Shot across the bows'
+"Research shows that the vast majority of museum visitors are comfortable with, and often expect to see, human remains as part of displays."

 Mr Pendragon said that until the bones were taken off display and reburied, he would continue a campaign that will cost English Heritage money and turn the public against them.